piskoviste/pisek/docs/CMS.md

 You can either install Pisek onto one of the servers hosting CMS, or you can install both onto a separate computer.

-Installing Pisek and CMS together is no easy feat.
-CMS only supports Python up to version 3.9, while Pisek requires Python 3.11.
-Getting CMS to work in Python 3.11 requires updating some dependencies and making a few small changes to its source code to work around breaking changes in Python's standard libraries.
-For details, refer to the provided Dev Container Dockerfile.

-Additionally, you will need to provide a `cms.conf` config file.
+Additionally, you will need to provide a `cms.toml` config file.
 Pisek uses CMS's utilities to locate it, so using it on a CMS server will require no further setup.
-The config file should be located at `/etc/cms.conf` or `/usr/local/etc/cms.conf`.
-You can also specify the path to the config file using the `CMS_CONFIG` environment variable.

 ## Configuration